A land of misty mountains, azure lakes and rugged coastal scenery, the province of British Columbia is a pretty romantic place without even trying!

 - If visiting at the weekend, definitely don’t miss the Penticton Farmer’s Market.
 It’s one of the biggest in BC!

 In winter, the Pacific coast is famous for raging storms.
-Hunker down with a bottle of wine or two and watch the waves roll in from the hot tub at your beachside hotel or cottage.
+Hunker down with a bottle of wine or two and watch the waves roll in from the hot tub at your beachside hotel or cottage (we love Middle Beach Lodge).
 Can romantic getaways in BC get any better than this?!

 - How about a couples’ surf lesson?
 Rain or shine, surf lessons are available in Tofino all year round